KseniaKrasotina/n26-petorder-api-tests/EXPLORATORY_TESTING.md

 **Findings:**
 - Unexpected resorting of categories happens when adding a new transaction
+- Category can be deleted with no errors from the Main Screen
 - Subscription is needed to explore the whole functionality

 **Reason for priority:** Proper categorization is important for accurate financial analysis, but issues here are less critical than those in core transactions or security.